My Political Ideas: Preface

 The social question also holds a large place in this preface because it was composed at the time of the Popular Front.
 Maurras condemns individualistic idealisms of liberal and socialist inspiration.
-The class struggle is pejoratively criticized on the grounds that everyone would come out the loser.
+The class struggle is pejoratively criticized on the grounds that everyone would come out as a loser.
 Maurras opposes class collaboration taking the form of a corporatist regime.
 In the first edition of the work, Maurras did not hide his admiration for Mussolini and his reforms.
 The three pages to the glory of fascism were removed from his Oeuvres capitales (1954) when Maurras quickly noted the abuses committed by fascism at the level of the cult of the State in his book Vergers sur la mer also published in 1937.
 However, Maurras did not revise the anti-Semitic passages of Mes idées politiques because his state anti-Semitism continued until the end of his life.

 Plan

-Part One : The Man
+Part One: The Man

 His vision of man is opposed as much to the optimism of the Enlightenment as to the pessimism of Hobbes, even if he readily admits that "A man is a wolf to another man".

 There is a great deal of truth in the discourse of the pessimists who outbid Hobbes and his followers in this way.
 I would like us to resign ourselves to admitting everything they say as certain, and not to be afraid to teach that indeed man for man is more than a wolf; but on the condition of correcting the aphorism by adding to it this new aphorism, and of equally rigorous truth, that for man man is a god.